SystemsApproach/5G/primer.rst

 highly dynamic and adaptive approach, in which coding, modulation and scheduling play a central role.

-As we will see later in this chapter, cellular networks use a reservation-based strategy, whereas Wi-Fi is contention-based.
+As we will see in this chapter, cellular networks use a reservation-based strategy, whereas Wi-Fi is contention-based.
 This difference is rooted in each system’s fundamental assumption about
 utilization: Wi-Fi assumes a lightly loaded network (and hence